Can I Take Plan B While Breastfeeding?

 Talk to your doctor about birth control options

 There's a possibility of getting pregnant as soon as three weeks after giving birth.
-If you are trying to avoid an unwanted pregnancy, you should speak to your doctor about birth control options.
+If you are trying to avoid an unwanted pregnancy, speak to your doctor about regular birth control methods.

 While some hormonal birth control options aren't recommended, many others are perfectly safe.
 If you are breastfeeding, you should avoid any type of birth control that contains estrogen, such as the combined pill, Patel advised.
-The hormonal coil, the Depo shot and the progestogen-only pill, also known as the "mini-pill," are all safe options.
+The hormonal coil, the Depo shot and the progestogen-only pill, also known as the "mini-pill," are all safe forms of birth control.

 Nonhormonal contraceptives, such as condoms, diaphragms and the copper IUD, are also generally recommended.
-Speak to your healthcare provider to discuss the options available to you while you breastfeed.
+Speak to your healthcare provider to discuss the birth control choices available to you while you breastfeed.